hilaryrowe/documentation3/oeeCalculations/roger-performance.md

 $$

-Performance is expressed as a percentage between 0% and 100%, with 100% being the value when an asset has operated at exactly the Average Ideal Cycle Time.
+Performance is expressed as a percentage between 0% and 100%, with 100% being the value when an asset has operated at or above the Average Ideal Cycle Time.
 These two factors of performance performance are calculated as follows.

 ### **Ideal Cycle Time**